lueck/standoff-mode/docs/README.txt

 to generate the docs.

 Update:
-The docs now should be generated with github actions..
+The docs now should be generated with github actions...